How to Become a Banker

 Start by identifying the type of banking career that appeals to you most, and develop your skills to advance your career.

-- Pick your path: You can work in retail banks and credit unions nationwide, commercial divisions with a focus on business needs, investment banks that help firms raise capital, and other types of institutions.
+You can work in retail banks and credit unions nationwide, commercial bank divisions with a focus on business needs, investment banks that help firms raise capital, and other types of institutions.

-- Develop your skills: Before you get a job as a banker, it’s critical to be good with numbers.
+Before you get a job as a banker, it’s critical to be good with numbers.
 Study math, statistics, or business to build a strong foundation—but don’t ignore “soft” skills.
-If you can score an internship with a bank or another financial-related business, you’ll gain valuable experience and meet people who can help you move forward.
+If you can score an internship with a bank or an organization in financial services, you’ll gain valuable experience and meet people who can help you move forward.
 Customer service and sales skills are also helpful.

-- Get hired: It’s easy to apply for open positions—and that’s especially effective for entry-level roles.
-But you can also try to create your own opportunities by walking into banks and credit unions that you think would be a good fit and asking about available positions.
-Go through the interview process with several potential employers to learn more about your career path and sharpen your skills.
-For higher-level positions, use your network and try informational interviews to learn more about opportunities before they show up in job listings.
+It’s easy to apply for open positions—and that’s an effective strategy for entry-level roles.
+But you can also try to create your own opportunities by contacting banks and credit unions that you think would be a good fit and asking about available positions.
+Go through the interview process with several potential employers to learn more about your career path and the industry in general.
+At the same time, you'll sharpen your interviewing skills.
+For higher-level positions, use your network, if possible.
+Ask for informational interviews, which can potentially uncover opportunities that are not yet published in job listings.

-- Move up and branch out: There’s nothing wrong with becoming a banker and enjoying a long career in one place.
+There’s nothing wrong with becoming a personal banker and enjoying a long career in one place.
 But if you have the desire, you can move into management or director roles, regulatory compliance, or accounting.
+Taking on additional responsibilities typically leads to higher earnings.

 The household name banks you’re most familiar with are probably retail banks.
 Retail banks, located in almost every city, help individuals and businesses with essential financial needs like checking accounts, savings accounts, loans, and more.